top of page

 Doukhobor Russian

 The real deal, straight from a Doukhobor colony in Glade, BC.
 A fine example of Rocambole brought from the old country at the turn of the century.
-We're growing this up from bulbil and won't have any bulbs for sale until 2015.

 French Rocambole.jpg